 Unofficial transcripts may be requested in person at Registration Services, or by mail if written request signed by the student is enclosed.
+Students may also view and print their own unofficial transcript at www.west.asu.edu/registrar.
 There is no charge for an unofficial transcript.